interactivetools-com/SmartArray/README.md

 use Itools\SmartArray\SmartArray;
 ```

-Convert an array to a SmartArray:
+Convert an array to a SmartArray and use the recommended workflow:

 ```php
 $records = [